mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 >
 > *(Stands, energized)*
 >
-> *"Together, we'll find the Third Component.
-It's beneath the ocean, in the ruins of House Deepwater's sanctuary.
+> *"Together, we'll find the remaining Components.
+The Third is beneath the ocean, in the ruins of House Deepwater's sanctuary.
 Difficult, but not impossible.
-Once we have all three, we'll demand an audience with King Aldric IV.
-Give him one chance—just ONE—to confess his grandfather's crimes and reform the system.
+Once we have enough power, we'll demand an audience with King Aldric IV.
+Give him one chance—just ONE—to confess his father's crimes and reform the system.
 If he refuses... we activate the World-Splitter.
 Reshape the world by force."*

 **Consequences:**
 - Party becomes Unbound allies